 When she got to high school, their school system had specialized public high schools.
 She applied to a medical scientist high school program and got in.
 Throughout high school, Rachel was all about being a doctor and still had limited exposure to other fields that use science, such as nursing, physical therapy, dentistry, or medical research.

 Rachel had a unique opportunity during her sophomore year of high school to go on rotations in the local hospital and follow around the nursing staff.
 They also got to shadow a doctor for half of their senior year of high school.
 Rachel got to shadow a plastic surgeon.
 At that point, Rachel was convinced it was what she wanted to do.

 [07:00] High School: Shadowing and Mentorship

-Rachel also got to work for their family friend, a Hematologist-Oncologist, and she was in charge of filing and organizing medical charts and answering phone calls.
+Rachel also got to work for their family friend, a Hematologist-Oncologist.
+She was in charge of filing and organizing medical charts and answering phone calls.
 She was then able to differentiate the work of a plastic surgeon from being an oncologist.
-Being able to see cancer patients being treated simply reaffirmed her desire to have an influence in other people’s lives.
-Generic, as some would probably say, but she was profoundly influenced by and in awe of these people that she was motivated to achieve her career choice.
+Being able to see cancer patients being treated reaffirmed her desire to have an influence in other people’s lives.
+She was in awe of these physicians and motivated to be like them.

-[09:45] College in NYU and Access to Premed Resources
+[09:45] Being Premed at NYU and Trying to Access Premed Advising

-It took her till the end of her junior year to realize that she was able to seek tutoring for mentorship outside of NYU.
+It took Rachel till the end of her junior year to realize that she was able to seek tutoring and mentorship outside of NYU.
 She then decided it was wise to focus on what was weak on her application and take 1-2 years to strengthen those weaknesses.
 So she took two years off before getting into medical school.

 [21:45] AACOMAS Application: Grade Replacement and the New Policy Change